purduesigbots/pros-docs/v5/api/cpp/screen.rst

 ============ =================================================================================================================
  Parameters
 ============ =================================================================================================================
- txt_fmt      Text format enum that determines if the text is medium, large, medium_center, or large_center. line         The one indexed line number on which to print text         Formatted string for printing variables and text ...
+ txt_fmt      Text format enum that determines if the text is small, medium, or large. line         The one indexed line number on which to print text         Formatted string for printing variables and text ...
 Optional list of arguments for the format string